RAW CHEF LEVEL ONE

 - Citrus ricotta ravioli and creating a herb oil

-- Creating your own signature cookies
+- Creating your own chewy signature cookies

-- Creating crisp and delicate seed crackers
+- Creating crisp and delicate seed crackers with just the right snap

 - Creating plant based ice cream; strawberry, chocolate and vanilla

 Day three is when people start getting out the take away boxes as there is too much to eat – it’s a day of main meals.
 You start by making a coconut mont blanc and spend the day making some inspiring main meals and a range of really rich tomato sauces that no one can ever believe are raw.
 And pizza.
-And you flavour your tree nut cheeses ready for your cheese plates.
+And you learn to flavour your tree nut cheeses ready for your cheese plates.
 Oh and there’s banana splits to enjoy after all your hard work.

 - Green juice